HL7/smp-ig/input/pagecontent/background.md

 This implementation guide also builds on the [US Core (STU3 - R4 based)]({{site.data.fhir.hl7_fhir_us_core}}) Implementation Guide and implementers need to familiarize themselves with the profiles in that IG.

-This implementation guide works in alignment with the US CDI (*need reference to version @@@*)
+This implementation guide works in alignment with the US CDI release 7.0.

 ##### Must Support
 The Profile elements consist of both Mandatory and Must Support elements.
 Mandatory elements are elements with a minimum cardinality of 1 (min=1).
 The base [FHIR Must Support]({{site.data.fhir.path}}profiling.html#mustsupport) guidance requires specifications to define the support expected for profile elements labeled Must Support.
 Along with those expectations, the following rules on MustSupport are also required:

-* Intermediary Systems **SHALL** be capable of processing all data elements that are marked as Must Support on the XXXXXX.
+* Intermediary Systems **SHALL** be capable of processing all data elements that are marked as Must Support.
 They **SHALL** not generate an error or cause the application to fail due the presence of any data element marked as Must Support.
 * Intermediary Systems **SHALL** be capable of returning resource instances containing any of the data elements that are marked as Must Support on the XXXXX.
-* Client Systems **SHALL** be capable of receiving all data elements that are marked as Must Support on the XXXXXXXXXXX.
+* Client Systems **SHALL** be capable of receiving all data elements that are marked as Must Support.
 They **SHALL** not generate an error or cause the application to fail when receiving any data element that is marked as Must Support.

-* Client Systems **SHOULD NOT** send any data elements that are not marked as Must Support.
-If these data elements are included in a XXXXXXXX, the receiving Intermediary System **MAY** ignore those elements.
+### Companion Implementation Guides

+This guide focuses on the exchange of medication information during the transitions of care that occur on the patient journey through the health system.
+There are a number of other guide that deal with other data exchange aspects during transitions of care including Standard Determinants of Health (SDOH) and Personal Functioning and Engagement (PFE).
+All of these guide including this guide are being grouped and referenced together as part of the PACIO Transitions of Care (ToC) FHIR Implementation Guide.